bmordan/udemy-ramda-course-notes/_posts/2017-11-27-curried-functions.md

 Example's of digests you can use are: ```['md4', 'md5', 'sha1', 'sha256', 'sha512', 'whirlpool']```

+Our hashing function will always produce the same key from the same inputs.
+We can't decrypt the hash, but by running the function with the same inputs and getting the same results, we can conclude that the supplied password string must have been used to create the original hash and thus we have a match.

 Lets curry this function with Ramda

 ```js